 This cool process is also known as feathering.
 That’s probably because the traditional tool that was used for this process used to be a feather.
 If you’re feeling adventurous, you too could try using a feather instead of a brush.

-Watch The How To Make Plain and Colored Slip Videos
+Watch My YouTube Video Below on How To Make Colored Clay Slip